 South Carolina | SC Picture Project | Berkeley County Photos | Halfway Creek Church

 By 1901 the church was once again vacant until it was deeded to Esaw, or Enon Baptist Church, in 1906.
 As that church declined through subsequent decades, the building was eventually torn down.
 In 1941 the property came under the stewardship of New Wappetaw Presbyterian Church in McClellanville, who built this structure for rural residents.
 Interestingly, the foundation sits upon wooden piers.
 In 2005 New Wappetaw Presbyterian transferred control of the building to Bethany Pentecostal Holiness Church, who still owns the empty church and surrounding property.

-Many thanks to Loretta Brown Myers, who provided much of the information on Halfway Creek Church.
+Many thanks to Loretta Brown Myers and Dr. Walter Bonner, who provided much of the information on Halfway Creek Church.

 Halfway Creek Church Info

 Address: 8121 Halfway Creek Road, Shulerville, SC 29453

 Halfway Creek Church Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Halfway Creek Church, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!